USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 * `Equipment Life (yrs)`: from the control measure efficiency record
 * `Boiler Capacity (MW)`: from the design capacity column of the inventory; units are obtained from the design\_capacity\_unit\_numerator and design\_capacity\_unit\_denominator columns from the inventory.
 Note that boiler capacity is often blank in inventories, so special steps may need to be taken to fill in this information.

 The stack flow rate provides information on the volume of effluent that requires treatment by the control device.
 The capital annual ratio is used to calculate the capital costs of a control device from an available O&M cost estimate for that device.
 The capital costs are the one-time costs to purchase and install the device, while the operating and maintenance (O&M) costs are those required to operate and maintain the device for each year.
 The interest rate and equipment life are used to compute the annualized capital costs for the device.
 The interest rate is an annual interest rate used to calculate the cost of borrowing money to purchase and install the control device.
 The annualized capital cost is computed based on the interest rate, and the costs are spread over the life of the equipment.
 The algorithms to compute these cost breakdowns vary based on whether the input data required to use a cost equation are available.
-This topic is described in further detail in [Table 4-9](#columns_in_the_strategy_detailed_result_table), which is given after an introductory discussion of cost concepts, below.
-The columns of the Strategy Detailed Result are also given in [Table 4-9](#columns_in_the_strategy_detailed_result_table).
+This topic is described in further detail in Table {@tbl:columns_in_the_strategy_detailed_result_table}, which is given after an introductory discussion of cost concepts, below.
+The columns of the Strategy Detailed Result are also given in Table {@tbl:columns_in_the_strategy_detailed_result_table}.

 When cost data are provided for the control measures, the resulting costs are also specified in terms of a particular year.
 To compute the cost results for a control strategy, it is necessary to escalate or de-escalate the costs to the same year in order to adjust for inflation and to allow for consistency in comparing control strategy results.
 This is done with the following formula: